ggandor/leap.nvim/README.md

 Leap automatically jumps to the first match if the remaining matches can be covered by a limited set of "safe" target labels (keys you would not use right after a jump), but stays in place, and switches to an extended, more comfortable label set otherwise.

+The rationale behind this is that the probability of the user aiming for the very first target lessens with the number of targets; also, the probability of being able to reach the first target by other means (`www`, `f`, etc.) increases.
+That is, staying in place in exchange for more comfortable labels becomes a more and more acceptable trade-off.

 For details on configuring this behaviour, see `:h leap-config`.

 ### Resolving conflicts in the first phase